RaffTechAU/LatexCalc/README.md

 # LatexCalc
 ![Preview of the LatexCalc app](LatexCalcPreview.png)

-A calculator app written in Python that accepts LaTeX mathematical expressions, renders them in real-time, and calculates the results.\n
+A calculator app written in Python that accepts LaTeX mathematical expressions, renders them in real-time, and calculates the results.

 ## Features
 - Real-time LaTeX rendering using matplotlib